Discover what awaits you...

 "Go to at least one Freshers event with your house"

-Hannah, 22, is a third year English literature student the University of Sussex.
+Hannah studied English literature at the University of Sussex.

 I arrived at university aged 20, having gone clubbing five times in my life.
 One of my biggest expectations was that that number would dramatically change in a short space of time.
 Another of my expectations was that everyone would be hooking up all the time.